kachristensen/Current-Dnd-Campaigns/Session Notes/18 -  Maghaven II (8-24-25).md

 			- One option - underbelly, a lot of sewer workers reported odd noises, gone missing.
 Find the source of the chaos and deal with it.
 Personal favor.
 			- Other option - go after the adult black dragon nearby.
 Prestige.
 	- We decided to go for the sewers first, after our business we may swing after the Dragon later.
 		- They employ gelatinous cubes in the sewers.
 She gave us the general area to start looking in.
 Molly will join us to let us in, she is the key, skeleton key capabilities.
 They recommend 10 ft poles.
 She gave us a map of the sewers.
 Mechanicals don't function well in the sewers, corrosion.
+Give Molly a piece of paper to have her under our control.